michaelxwang/michaelxwang.github.io/cat/tax/_posts/2024-12-31-tax-check-list.md

 - VIN (Vehicle Identification Number).
 - Date Placed in service (date bought).
 - Price or sales receipt.
-- 2022 tax return (if I did not filed your return) for AGI verification.
+- 2023 tax return (if I did not filed your return) for AGI verification.
+You can use your modified AGI from the year you take delivery of the vehicle or the year before, whichever is less.
+Your modified adjusted gross income (AGI) may not exceed:
-- Home charge station receipt.

-In addition, your modified adjusted gross income (AGI) may not exceed:

   - $300,000 for married couples filing jointly.
   - $225,000 for heads of households.
   - $150,000 for all other filers.
+- Home charge station receipt.

 ### Medical Insurance Documents